 Side-by-Side Comparison

-Self-Propelled Yes (Touch Drive variable speed) Yes (variable speed)
+Self-Propelled Yes (Touch Drive variable speed) No (fully autonomous)

 Where EGO Wins